Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

 # First-milestone-project

-This web app was made to provide content & links to resources for beginner web developers like my self to find reliable & great resources for beginner web developers.
+This web app was made to provide content & links to resources for beginner web developers like my self to find reliable recources & information for beginner web developers.
 The links provided over technical information on HTML, CSS, Js & many more topics.
 There are also links provided to external resources which include books, learning platforms, & youtube tutorials.

 The goal of the website is to help provide beginner web developers to find great resources & to learn how to code.